rclone/rclone/docs/content/jottacloud.md

 The official Jottacloud client registers a device for each computer you install it on, and then creates a mountpoint for each folder you select for Backup.
 The web interface uses a special device called Jotta for the Archive and Sync mountpoints.

-In most cases you'll want to use the Jotta/Archive device/mountpoint, however if you want to access files uploaded by any of the official clients rclone provides the option to select other devices and mountpoints during config.
+With rclone you'll want to use the Jotta/Archive device/mountpoint in most cases, however if you want to access files uploaded by any of the official clients rclone provides the option to select other devices and mountpoints during config.
+Note that uploading files is currently not supported to other devices than Jotta.

 The built-in Jotta device may also contain several other mountpoints, such as: Latest, Links, Shared and Trash.
 These are special mountpoints with a different internal representation than the "regular" mountpoints.